daisygunn/la-petite-travellerold/README.md

 The business goals for this website are:

-1. To provide advice and inspiration to users for backpacking/travelling around the world
+1. To advise users on how to backpack and travel around the world on a budget
+2. To inspire users to visit countries that have been reviewed
-2. Earn commission from links provided (hotels, restaurants)
+3. Earn commission from links provided (hotels, restaurants)
-3. Build a database of users to send future information & content to, thus furthering the reach of the author.
+4. Build a database of users to send future information & content to, thus furthering the reach of the author.

 The user goals of this website are:
 1. To easily find useful information & tips for travelling/backpacking